mirosico/finish-ninja/README.md

 # ninja
 Info:
 This is test project for sninjas.net developed by Yurii Mysko.
-Project is a MERN stack app with ability to store delete and update superhero data and their pictures.
+This project is a MERN stack app with ability to store delete and update superhero data and their pictures.

 Setup:

-copy data from .env.example to .env or paste own data run npm i && npm start for both client and server side to start the app
+copy data from .env.example to .env or paste own data in .env file

+run npm i && npm start for both client and server side to start the app

 Test: